 He wishes you better luck in future and hangs up on you.

 When reputable investors sell multi-family units, the buyer is not always the most trustworthy landlord, or the property manager they hire might be a crook.

-In any case, a lot of these multi-apartment units become the bait in this particular scam.
-It works for properties that are about to be foreclosed and the cheating landlord/property manager wants to make some money before the place goes under.
+According to the experts at Sell Your House Tulsa, “a lot of these multi-apartment units become the bait in this particular scam.
+It works for properties that are about to be foreclosed and the cheating landlord/property manager wants to make some money before the place goes under.”

 They put up an ad and have a growing professional buy the apartment for a decent price only to be thrown out of the place a few weeks later.

 When the dust settles, your money for the place is gone just like the guy who sold the place to you.
 In addition, you now have to find a new place to live in and pay for it.
 So, remember, even though using an agent can be expensive — you can save on fees if you do your research — most times, it’s worth the money to make sure you have someone working on your side, like quality agent — and don’t forget you can interview them before hiring!